Health and Wellbeing in Developmental Disabilities

 Cari Borenko BA BSW RSW MHS

-Regional Manager and Lead, Advance Care Planning
+Regional Manager and Lead, Advance Care Planning (ACP)

 Fraser Health

-Driven by passion, Cari Borenko has led advance care planning at Fraser Health since 2006, shaping programs in Canada, New Zealand, Singapore, and Japan.
+Driven by passion, Cari Borenko has led advance care planning (ACP) at Fraser Health since 2006, shaping programs in Canada, New Zealand, Singapore, and Japan.
 She has a UBC Department Medicine clinical instructor appointment and an author of several articles featuring Canada’s experience and expertise.
 Cari has presented at many international conferences and supported professionals worldwide, enhancing advance care planning practices globally.
 She is a membership voted board member of advance care planning international and appointed member of Canadian National ACP Advisory Committee.
-Cari is extremely proud to be leading the largest ACP team in Canada, focussing on a proactive system level implementation across the health authority in all sectors and in the general public.
+Cari is extremely proud to be leading the largest ACP team in Canada, focusing on a proactive system level implementation across the health authority in all sectors and in the general public.
 She has co-created a variety of health care provider resources including clinical practice guidelines, policies and public resources which have been adapted in various organizations across the world.

 Donnie Maclean